xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 demonstrated the ability of implicit methods to run at higher time steps than explicit and also demonstrated the cost of nonlinear solvers in implicit approaches.

-The use of _adaptation_ here was confined to _discretzation_ of time.
+The use of _adaptation_ here was confined to _discretization_ of time.
 Other lessons here demonstrate the advantages _adaptation_ can play in the _discretization_ of _space_ (e.g. meshing).

 Finally, it is worth reminding the learner that the application demonstrated here can be run on 1, 2 and 3 dimensional meshes and in scalable, parallel settings and on meshes of extremely high spatial resolution if so desired.

 ----